 - SDCs respect clients’ privacy.
 They do not share confidential information without clients’ expressed written consent.

 - SDCs use dog training methods that emphasize rewarding desired behaviors and management to prevent unwanted behavior.
-They do not use or recommend aversive training tools or techniques, including, but not limited to, electronic (shock) collars, choke chains, prong collars, nor other pet correction tools.
+They do not use or recommend aversive training tools or techniques, including, but not limited to, electronic (shock) collars, choke chains, and prong collars.

 - SDCs consider and provide for the behavioral, emotional, and physical needs of dogs in their work.
 They consider dogs’ welfare in all aspects of training and in selecting service dog tasks that are appropriate for the dog.